-The World Bank World Development Report 2006 on inequality defines as 'inequality traps' the inequalities that are reproduced across generations among individuals and groups, poverty traps referring to the fact that the poor people are trapped in poverty because a lack of resources prevents them from having access to the possibility of acceding to resources.
-Inequality traps stem from the stability of distribution in a given country because the various dimensions of inequality (in wealth, power and social status) prevent social mobility.
-Well-known examples are the norms regulating the status of women, who may in some societies be denied property and inheritance rights, access to the labour market, which generate a trap where girls receive less education and women increase their economic dependence and poverty relative to men.
+The World Bank World Development Report 2006 defines as 'inequality traps' the inequalities that are reproduced across generations among individuals and groups, poverty traps referring to the fact that the poor people are trapped in poverty because a lack of resources prevents them from having access to the possibility of acceding to resources.
+Inequality traps stem from the stability of distribution in a given country because inequality in its various dimensions (wealth, power and social status) prevents social mobility.
+Well-known examples are the norms regulating the status of women, who may in some countries be denied property and inheritance rights, access to the labour market, which generate a trap where girls receive less education and women increase their economic dependence and poverty relative to men.
 Due to a lack of education, these norms are reproduced by the individuals who are the victims, hence reinforcing an inequality trap that persists over generations.
 Rao and Walton (2004) show that the same processes apply to inequality between elites and workers, e.g. landlords and agricultural labourers, the latter being caught in this situation because of the power of the landlord, the latter's capture of political institutions (corruption), and the labourer's indebtedness and lack of education, which narrows employment opportunities.
-This is compounded by norms of endogamous membership systems, such as caste.
+This may be compounded by membership norms prescribing endogamy, as in the case of caste.